“I like to recreate the beauty of people and life on canvas. I am drawn to the exotic and the exuberant.” – Mauricio Porto

-“While working in advertising agencies, I started drawing inspiration from the industry itself.
-My paintings began reflecting imagery from magazine covers, advertisements, movies, the fashion world, and all forms of media.
-That was also when I discovered Pop Art — and completely fell in love with it.”
+“While working in advertising agencies, I began drawing inspiration from the industry itself.
+My paintings started to reflect imagery from magazine covers, advertisements, films, fashion, and the broader visual culture around me.
+It was also during this time that I discovered Pop Art — and completely fell in love with it.”

-In the late 1990s, Porto traveled to New York to attend design courses at Parsons, immersing himself in the city’s vibrant art and cultural scene.
-Influenced by American Pop Art, his work evolved into a distinctive blend of bold color, graphic clarity, and decorative elements rooted in his Brazilian heritage.
-Through this fusion, Porto reimagines familiar imagery and transforms it into expressive, contemporary portraits that resonate across cultures.
+In the late 1990s, Porto moved to New York to study design at Parsons, immersing himself in the city’s dynamic cultural landscape.
+Influenced by American Pop Art and his Brazilian roots, his work developed into a distinctive visual language defined by color, graphic clarity, and expressive presence.
+His paintings revisit familiar imagery, transforming it into contemporary portraits that feel both personal and universal.

 The work centers on the human figure — faces, gestures, poses, and expressions — explored through a bold yet refined visual language.
 Portraits are often rendered in larger-than-life proportions, creating an immediate sense of presence and emotional engagement.
 Elements of nature frequently appear within the compositions, expanding the psychological and symbolic space surrounding each figure.

 The technique is rooted in traditional painting, working primarily with oil and acrylic on canvas.
-Acrylic is used to construct vibrant, chromatic backgrounds, while oil defines the figure, bringing depth, precision, and nuance to the work.
+Acrylic is used to construct vibrant, chromatic backgrounds, while oil defines the figure, bringing depth, precision, and nuance.

 Solo Exhibitions